artur-graniszewski/pdo-proxy/README.md

 ProxyConfiguration::init($ev);
 ```

-Now, you can initialize PDOProxy as usual:
+Now, you can initialize PDOProxy just like regular PDO object:

 ```php
 <?php